 At least annually, the Investment Committee reviews Calpe's investment strategy which is designed to preserve capital, increase surplus and maintain liquidity.
+The Calpe Board also reviews investment performance on a quarterly basis.

 Calpe's investment strategy forms the basis for the mandate given to NEAM, Calpe's investment manager.
-The mandate includes limits on certain classes and types of investments, restriction on investments in certain industries, sector and geographical limits.
-The execution of Calpe's investment strategy is subject to monitoring and oversight by the Investment Committee.
+The mandate includes limits on certain classes and types of investments and restriction on investments in certain sectors and geographical limits.
+The execution of Calpe's investment strategy is subject to monitoring and oversight by the Investment Committee and the Board.